Simple Tips for Holiday Allergy Relief

 Dash Away Dust Mites

-To help you and your allergy-suffering loved ones, thoroughly dust all bedrooms using a damp cloth (a dry one can stir up dust), wash bedding in hot water (at least 130° F) and use barrier bedding.
+To help you and your -suffering loved ones, thoroughly dust all bedrooms using a damp cloth (a dry one can stir up dust), wash bedding in hot water (at least 130° F) and use barrier bedding.

 Dodge Pet Dander